stdware/qwindowkit/tests/unit/README.md

 These timings are observations, not hardware-independent guarantees.
 CI requires registration of the applicable fast suites before its normal test run.

+The timeout policy for all project tests, including build consumers and native integration suites, is documented in [../README.md](../README.md).